burbano444/IntroductionGitEndava/README.md

 ## EXCERCISE 3 Merging in Git
 ### git checkout -b bugFix
+The same case of excercise 1.2
 ### git commit
+But in this case, use the command of excercise 1.1 to create a pic of changes of those branch, and move it to repository
 ### git checkout main
+Next we go to switch to the main branch with this command
 ### git commit
+And create a new pic of changes of main, and move it to repository
 ### git merge bugFix
+And to continue, we combine in the branch main, the branch bugFix, its important in this step, that you stay on main branch and execute "git merge ..." the other branch, because if youre in another branch, for example in bugFix, and you do the merge, it can stay in bugFix branch, and dissapear the main branch (With neccesary permisions)

 ## EXCERCISE 4 Rebase Introduction
 ### git checkout -b bugFix